 Tradition is the word that best describes this area.
 This is a Romantsch region – Switzerland’s tiny 4th language, with only 50,000 speakers, many of whom live in the Engadine.
 The architecture of the villages is magical, with cobblestoned roads and lopsided houses with decorative etchings that give a decidely Italian look.
 The tiny village of Guarda is a particularly atmospheric example, an idyllic cluster of houses and barns high on a bluff, and it is often cited as Switzerland’s prettiest village, but the style pervades the entire region.

-Zürich is the city that most will fly into, and is known as the banking center of Switzerland.
-But Zürich also sits astride a lazy river and along a beautiful lake, with dinner cruise boat rides, cogwheel trains up to mountain viewpoints, great restaurants (and expensive shops), and a very nice, walkable old town.
+Zürich is the city that most will fly into, and is known, unappealingly, as the banking center of Switzerland.
+But Zürich also sits astride a lazy river and along a beautiful lake, with dinner cruise boat rides and cogwheel trains up to mountain viewpoints, plus great restaurants, expensive shops, museums and churches all packed into a very nice, walkable old town.

 Lugano sits down in the Italian-speaking region, sunny and on the shores of Lake Lugano, lined with palm trees.
 It has a small spaghetti maze of pedestrian-only alleyways that’s fun to walk, filled with fresh fruit and vegetable stands, cafes and outdoor pizzerias.
 You can visit a chocolate factory or a nearby castle, take a swim in the lake or a quick bus or train ride to lake Como in Italy.